adamparker75/Lumley-U16s/README.md

 ### _**Not yet resolved**_

-1. On smaller devices the last Icon for the social links jumps to another line.
+1. ~~On smaller devices the last Icon for the social links jumps to another line.
 I have added a media query to reduce the icon size down to 0.6em at a max-width of 422px.
-But feel if I reduce the size down any further for smaller devices, it will be very difficult to see
+But feel if I reduce the size down any further for smaller devices, it will be very difficult to see.~~ <br> **This has now been resolved by removing the margin in the footer links.**

-2. The League table overflows it’s container on the homepage when viewed on tablet devices.
+2. ~~The League table overflows it’s container on the homepage when viewed on tablet devices.
 I have given the table a class of “table-responsive”.
-This gets rid of the white space however it results in being able to drag the table from side to side.
+This gets rid of the white space however it results in being able to drag the table from side to side.~~ <br> **This has now been resolved by adding the bootstrap "order" class to the columns, making the league table and achievements section appear on the row below on medium devices.**

 ## _**Deployment**_